MicrosoftDocs/windows-driver-docs/contributor-guide/git-commands-for-master.md

 ## Standard process (working from master)
 Follow the steps in this article to create a local working branch on your computer so that you can create a new article for https://msdn.microsoft.com/windows-drivers or update an existing article.

-1. Start Git Bash (or the command-line tool you use for Git).
+1. Start the command-line tool that you use for Git.

  <!-- **Note:** If you are working in the public repository, change Windows driver-content-pr to Windows driver-content in all the commands. -->